dr-cannabotics/dji-drone-rtmp-object-detection/README.md

 ---

-## Training a Custom Object Detection Model
+## Optional: Training a Custom Object Detection Model

 If you want to detect specific objects, you can train a custom model.
 Here’s how: